Doheny Library

-The Edward L. Doheny Jr. Memorial Library is a library located in the center of campus at the University of Southern California (USC).
+The Edward L. Doheny Jr. Memorial Library is a library located in the center of the University of Southern California (USC) campus.

 History

 After the shooting of his son, the Irish American oil tycoon Edward L. Doheny donated $1.1 million in 1932 to USC to build the Doheny Library.
 While the exterior of the library was designed by architect Ralph Adams Cram, the interiors and the final working drawings for the building were designed by Pasadena-based architect, Samuel Lunden.
 With its use of rounded arches, pale brick and limestone, the library was designed to be suggestive of Romanesque style architecture in Northern Italy and additionally, given its association with USC and higher education, is adorned with statues of Shakespeare and Dante in its main entrance and the marble etching above the front doors depicts a sitting scene of a teacher instructing two students.
 When the library was initially constructed it was built to hold between 450,000 and 500,000 volumes, but a wing expansion in the 1960 doubled that number, meeting the projects of then head librarian at USC, Charlotte Brown.
 The gardens were designed by A.E.
 Hanson (1893-1986).